 Pros and Cons – multiple source v single source

-Please read section four to understand the context of this section.Multiple source – linked and not linked
+Please read section four to understand the context of this section.

+It is important you and your A V C provider(s) work together to make sure your A V C data is reconciled with your main scheme data and is accurate and accessible – regardless of the approach chosen.
+This activity is not considered a pro or a con in this analysis - it is simply a necessity.

+Multiple source – linked and not linked

-You send your main scheme view data to the ecosystem and your A V C provider(s) send your A V C view data to the ecosystem – the multiple source approach.
+You send your main scheme view data to the ecosystem, and your A V C provider(s) send your A V C view data to the ecosystem – the multiple source approach.

 Multiple source - key components: